Developing sylph - a look into bioinformatics tool development

 If you want the abundance of some organism in your metagenomic sample, most profilers do two steps: (1) classify reads against reference genomes and then (2) count the proportion of reads assigned to each genome.

-I had no way of dealing with this issue (even for “dereplicated” databases) since sylph doesn’t map reads – it just checks for k-mers, of which many can be shared between different species.
-At this time, sylph’s profiling didn’t work well at all.
+I didn’t have a good way of dealing with this issue (even for “dereplicated” species-level databases) because sylph doesn’t map reads—it just checks for k-mers, of which many can be shared between different species.

 Back to sylph: In summary, I had a method that can only check if a genome is contained in a sample (quickly and more accurately than other methods), but not compute the abundance of the organism (i.e., do profiling).

 Funnily enough, I didn’t try hard to tackle this issue.
-For some reason, I just accepted that this was not the “right” problem to solve for sylph.
+I thought that this was not the “right” problem to solve for sylph.
 During this time, I had a few other ideas that didn’t pan out.
 Pulling up an old notebook, I see words such as “k-mer EM algorithm strain resolution” or “optimized sub-linear k-mer indexing”…

 Part 4 - Try to build around an incomplete algorithm (2023 Apr - 2023 Aug)

 Eventually, in April/May of 2023, I settled on just presenting sylph, but without the ability to estimate the abundances of organisms.
-And by July/August 2023, I wrote a brief communication (~3 pages) based on sylph’s statistical model and showed it could be used for quickly detecting low-coverage genomes, strains of interest, etc.
+And by July/August 2023, I wrote a brief communication (~3 pages) based on sylph’s statistical model and showed it could be used for quickly detecting low-coverage genomes.

 While preparing for manuscript submission, we worked a lot on figuring out how to present the paper.
-This was rather difficult given that people often only care about abundances, not the “containment ANI” capabilities sylph had.
+This was rather difficult given that people often only care about abundances.

 Part 5 - Profiling: winner-take-all heuristic saves the day?
 (2023 Aug)

-I was planning on submitting sylph in August 2023 (we had the cover letter ready), but I was randomly browsing through the sourmash/Mash GitHub one day (I don’t even remember what for).
-I came across the “winner-take-all” heuristic somewhere.
-This is explained below.
+I was planning on submitting sylph in August 2023, and we even had the cover letter ready.
+However, I was randomly browsing through the sourmash/Mash GitHub one day (I don’t even remember what for), and I came across the “winner-take-all” k-mer heuristic.
+This is explained below:

 Reassigning k-mers and abundance (technical, can skip)

-The idea behind the winner-take-all heuristic is simple: if a k-mer is shared across many genomes in the database, assign it to the genome with the highest estimated ANI.
-Then, apply a new ANI cutoff for genomes after reassignment.
-This could solve the abundance problem because if only E. coli strain A is present, all of the k-mers for E. coli strain B’s genome will be assigned to E. coli strain A, and then B will have no k-mers left and be thresholded out (see Figure 1 in the sylph paper).
+The idea behind the winner-take-all heuristic is simple: if a k-mer is shared across many genomes in the database, assign it to the genome with the highest estimated containment ANI.
+This could solve the abundance problem: if E. coli and E. fergusonii are in your database but only E. coli is present, all of the k-mers for E. fergusonii should be assigned to E. coli.
+E. fergusonii will have no k-mers left and be thresholded out (see Figure 1 in the sylph paper).

 I finally had the capabilities to estimate organism abundance in August 2023, but I did not want to do the benchmarking necessary for a paper.
 Benchmarking is much less fun than developing new methods.
 Unfortunately, the project seemed to have potential.